-The eligibility rules for immigrants and refugees (immigrants) are very complicated and sometimes require the advice of an experienced advocate.
-It is also important to note that the SNAP eligibility rules affecting immigrants are different from cash assistance and MassHealth rules.
-The chart in Appendix D highlights the differences.
+The SNAP eligibility rules for immigrants and refugees are very complicated.
+The SNAP eligibility rules affecting immigrants are different from cash assistance and MassHealth rules.
+See the chart in Appendix D.

-Group 1: Refugees and other individuals who have fled persecution
+GROUP 1: Refugees, asylees and others who have fled persecution

 You qualify under the SNAP eligibility requirements if you are:

-- A Vietnamese Amerasian immigrant (e.g., the offspring of a U.S. citizen conceived during the Vietnam war), or
+■ A Vietnamese Amerasian immigrant (e.g., the offspring of a U.S. citizen conceived during the Vietnam war),

-■ A victim of trafficking in persons—such as slavery or sex trafficking— who has applied for status under a special process with the Department of Health and Human Services.
+■ A victim of trafficking in persons—such as slavery or sex trafficking— who has applied for status under a special process with the Department of Health and Human Services, or

-- Nationals of Iraq or Afghanistan granted a “Special Immigrant Visa” (SIV) designation.
-SIV holders are legal permanent residents, many of whom worked on behalf of the U.S. government in Iraq or Afghanistan.
-They and their immediate family members may be granted immediate legal permanent residence in the U.S.
+■ Nationals of Iraq or Afghanistan granted a “Special Immigrant Visa” (SIV) designation.
+SIV holders are lawful permanent residents, many of whom worked on behalf of the U.S. government in Iraq or Afghanistan.

-If your immigration status falls under one of the above, you may qualify for SNAP benefits without the five-year waiting period.
-You are also eligible without the 5-year waiting period if you recently got LPR status after you had one of these refugee-type statuses.
+If your immigration status falls under one of the above, there is NO five-year waiting period.
+There is also no 5-year waiting period if you got your green card (LPR status) after you had one of these refugee-type statuses.

-Group 2: Legal permanent residents, parolees and battered immigrants
+GROUP 2: Lawful permanent residents (“green card” holders), parolees and battered immigrants

 You may qualify under the SNAP rules if you are: